cyverse/DSIMetrics/README.md

 <br/>
 <br/>

-### Website and Database Hosting
+## Website and Database Hosting

 DSI-metric website (budibase), postgresql database, and all scripts are hosted on a Cyverse VM.
+This respository is synced to that VM.
 To access the VM, you need to be added by Andy Edmonds

 `ssh -p 1657 <cyverse_user_name>@cerberus.cyverse.org`